railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 when you compare the stock shown in software with real stock numbers counted in the stores.

 .. index::
-   single: stock; inventory operation
+   single: Stock; Inventory operation
-   single: stock; stock check
+   single: Stock; Stock check

 In OpenERP, with its double-entry stock management, you would use stock moves for this inventory operation.
 That helps you manage your stock traceability.
 Suppose there are 26 bicycles in real stock but